BioSTEAMDevelopmentGroup/biosteam/docs/CONTRIBUTING.rst

 * Document all functions and classes.
 * Document short functions in one line if possible.
 * Mention and reference any equations or methods used and make sure to include the chapter and page number if it is a book or a long document.
-* Include a text file with the sphix autodoc in the "docs" folder.
 * Preview the docs before making a pull request (open your cmd/terminal in the "docs" folder, run "make html", and open "docs/_build/html/index.html").

 Authorship